And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 They're ripping people off left and right, not only how they're not educating them, but what they're charging them not to be educated.

-Part of the old boys' network, and they're going to continue to make sure those old boys get paid well.
+Part of the old boys network, and they're going to continue to make sure those old boys get paid well.

 The instructors, the professors, university presidents, and so forth.

-Companies have to fail so that more capital doesn't follow bad capital, and more risk doesn't follow already bad decisions.
+Companies have to fail so that more capital doesn't follow bad capital and more risk doesn't follow already bad decisions.

-One of the reasons all this happened was that there was no risk.
+One of the reasons all this happened was that there was no risk, or there was thought to be no risk.

-Government's going to bail everybody out here, thought these people, and so there was no responsibility.
+Government's going to bail everybody out here, thought these people.

 The whole concept of risk was lessened considerably.